 - Open: The next morning, the price gaps up, opening optimistically at $66 (above the Candle 1 close).
 This shows buyer enthusiasm.

 - Close: However, sellers (Bears) immediately dominate.
-By the end of the day, the price is aggressively pushed down, and the candle closes at 62.80.
+By the end of the day, the price is aggressively pushed down, and the candle closes at $62.80.

 - Confirmation: The closing price of $62.80 is clearly below the midpoint of the first candle ($63.50).
 This confirms the Dark Cloud Cover pattern.

-- Trend Shift and Confirmation: Presence of the pattern at the major $65 resistance level gives it high conviction.
-On the third day, price opens lower and continues to fall, confirming the bearish reversal.
-Traders who entered a short position or exited long positions after close of Candle 2 would have profited as the stock subsequently entered a downtrend toward next support level at $58.
+- What the Example Tells Us: The pattern’s power comes from its location (at a resistance level) and the clear failure of buyers to maintain the gap-up.
+On the third day, the price opens lower and continues to fall.
+Traders who entered a short position or exited long positions after the close of Candle 2 would have profited as the stock entered a downtrend toward the next support level at $58.

 8. How to Trade Using the Dark Cloud Cover

 The Dark Cloud Cover pattern is a signal, not an entry order.
-Successful trading requires patience and a strict plan that defines where to enter (Entry), where to exit if wrong (Stop-Loss), and where to take profits (Take-Profit).
+Successful trading requires patience and a strict plan that defines exactly where to enter (Entry), where to exit if wrong (Stop-Loss), and where to take profits (Take-Profit).

 8.1.
 Entry Strategy: The Confirmation Rule

 8.2.
-Stop-Loss (SL) Placement: Defining Risk
+Stop-Loss (SL) Placement: Defining Risk with a “Buffer”

 8.3.
 Take-Profit (TP) Target: Identifying Objectives